pens/rgb.sh/_posts/2022-5-21-organization.md

 Hierarchical tags (versus flat) are nice because I don't have to always query from a leaf in the tree, and photos do not have to live in a leaf node.
 Many photos from my NYC-to-Seattle road trip are just tagged by state and not city.

-{% include image.html alt="Manual Location Tags" src="manual geo.png" cap="The Tags menu is the backbone of photo organization.
+{% include img alt="Manual Location Tags" src="manual geo.png" cap="The Tags menu is the backbone of photo organization.
 Here, I show my manual Geo tag hierarchy, which I use to organize photos into more general locations versus the specific GPS coordinates in the EXIF." %}

 ## Face Detection

-{% include image.html alt="Faces" src="faces.png" cap="The People menu lets you sort by faces.
+{% include img alt="Faces" src="faces.png" cap="The People menu lets you sort by faces.
 As you associate more faces with a name, it will get better at identifying even more faces.
 This makes sort photos of yourself and your friends an order of magnitude easier.
 Names blacked out and faces recreated for anonymity." %}

 By far the coolest feature in digiKam is it's face detector.
 Once set up, digiKam will generate a (massive) list of all faces found in your catalog.